Debiasing Made State-of-the-art: Revisiting the Simple Seed-based Weak Supervision for Text Classification: Experiments

-\smallsection{Hyperparameter analysis} The only hyperparameter in our proposed methods is the deletion ratio in random deletion.
+\smallsection{Deletion ratio in random deletion} We verify whether our estimation of the best deletion ratio is reasonable.
 In Figure~\ref{figure:performance-deletion-ratio}, we modulate the deletion ratio and check the classification performance of random deletion for different datasets.
-As expected by our analysis in Section~\ref{sect:random-deletion}, the performance first increases and then decreases as the deletion ratio increases.
-The performance of random deletion is fairly stable as long as the deletion ratio is large ($\sim 0.9$), in which cases, random deletion can perform even better than seed deletion.

-For pseudo-label selection in general, the selection fraction could be an important hyperparameter as the noise rate in the selected subset of pseudo-labels can vary significantly as we select different fractions, as also shown in Figure~\ref{figure:noise-coverage}.
-Therefore, we check the performance of the vanilla confidence-based pseudo-label selection, as well as the confidence-base selection equipped with seed deletion and random deletion.
-As shown in Figure~\ref{figure:conf-select-ratio}, our proposed methods are consistently better than vanilla confidence and achieve relatively robust performance as the selection fraction varies.
-The performance peaks when the selection fraction is moderate ($\sim 50\%$) for different datasets.
+One can find that as the deletion ratio increases, the performance first increases and then decreases, which is aligned with the trend of the seed-deletion rate $r_{\text{SD}}$ analyzed in Section~\ref{sect:random-deletion}.
+The performance peaks when the deletion ratio is large ($\gtrsim 0.9$), which matches our estimation of the best deletion ratio.
+Furthermore, one may find that the best deletion ratio is relatively smaller for datasets with a shorter sequence length (e.g., AGNews and Rotten-Tomatoes), compared to that for datasets with a long sequence length (e.g., 20News and NYT), which is also predicted by our estimation.

+\smallsection{How does random deletion work?} One may notice that in Table~\ref{table:main-results}, random deletion can outperform seed deletion on a few datasets.
+This indicates that random deletion has an additional regularization effect on top of deleting seeds, potentially due to more intense data augmentation.

+However, we note that random deletion works not entirely because of this additional regularization effect.
+To show this, we conduct ablation experiments with two additional methods.
+The first is random deletion but with the seed words always retained in the document.
+The second is random deletion but with seed words first deleted completely.
+For a fair comparison, we search the best deletion ratio for these different methods including the standard random deletion.
+We experiment on two representative datasets including 20News-Coarse and 20News-Fine due to computational constraints.

+Figure~\ref{figure:noise-rate-deletion-seed} shows that when seed words are always retained, random deletion achieves significantly worse performance than the standard random deletion, although the former is merely deleting one or two words fewer.
+On the other hand, when seed words are already deleted, further random deletion only slightly improves the performance compared to the standard random deletion.
+These pieces of evidence demonstrate that the benefit of random deletion may be partly attributed to a regularization effect, but the deletion of seeds and thus the mitigation of label bias is still one important factor.